scala/scala/README.md

 We do have to ask you to sign the [Scala CLA](http://www.lightbend.com/contribute/cla/scala) before we can merge any of your work, to protect its open source nature.

 The general workflow is as follows.
-1. Find/file an issue in scala/bug.
+1. Find/file an issue in scala/bug (or submit a well-documented PR right away!).
 2. Fork the scala/scala repo.
-3. Write your changes in your forked repo.
+3. Push your changes to a branch in your forked repo.
 For coding guidelines, go [here](https://github.com/scala/scala#coding-guidelines).
 4. Submit a pull request to scala/scala from your forked repo.

 For more information on building and developing the core of Scala, make sure to read the rest of this README, especially for [setting up your machine](https://github.com/scala/scala#get-ready-to-contribute)!